 - Clot-busting drugs.
 You may receive an intravenous injection (IV) of a drug that helps restore blood flow (thrombolytic), such as tissue plasminogen activator (TPA).
 Studies of people with severe frostbite show that TPA lowers the risk of amputation.
 But these drugs can cause serious bleeding and are typically used only in the most serious situations and within 24 hours of exposure.

 - Surgery.
-In severe cases, surgery or amputation may be necessary to remove the dead or decaying tissue.
+People who have experienced severe frostbite may in time need surgery or amputation to remove dead or decaying tissue.

 - Hyperbaric oxygen therapy.
 Hyperbaric oxygen therapy involves breathing pure oxygen in a pressurized room.
 Some patients showed improved symptoms after this therapy.
 But more study is needed.